-Districts will submit all final plans no later than October 15th to CDE for public posting on SchoolView.org.
-Schools with a Performance plan type assignment are eligible to submit plans biennially.
+Districts will submit final plans no later than October 15th to CDE for public posting on SchoolView.org.
+For newly identified schools (Priority Improvement, Turnaround, ESSA Comprehensive Support), there is some flexibility for a January 15th submission.
+Schools with a Performance plan type assignment are eligible to submit plans biennially at the discretion of the district.